trash627/sbac-premium/README.md

 # sbac-premium
-This is SBAC-premium's source code and it's open source.
+This is SBAC-premium's source code and it's completely open source.

 If you want to contribute to the project and make changes or add new features just make a pull request.